Davideva993/Chat-SDX/readme.md

 Experimental, minimalist end-to-end encrypted chat.

 Requires one **temporarily secure external channel** (voice call, QR, meeting, another app etc.) just to exchange two secret words and start the session.
 The countdown and user verification systems are designed to prevent the chat from starting if any attempt at compromise is detected.
 The system prioritizes anonymity and only collects information necessary for operation, ensuring that sensitive data does not pass through the server in plain text.

-Once launched, every message uses a **unique key** derived with an hash that incorporates the derivationNonces encrypted in all previous messages.
+Every message uses a **unique key** derived via Argon2id using:
+- a fresh random AES key (sent encrypted in the current message)
+- a salt composed of **secret word 2 and the hash-chain of the present and all previous random derivation nonces**
+* The first message is encrypted with the defKey derived via Argon2id using secret word 2 and the nonce of EIK (step 6 or 7)

 ## Security